MyDataShare/access-gateway/README.md

 ## Getting started

-Developers can experiment with an entirely independent instance of an AGW (that does not validate requests using a MyData operator).
+Developers can experiment with an entirely independent instance of an AGW (that does not validate requests using MyDataShare-based operator).

 Docker-compose is used to manage the execution environment.